Online businesses rock.

 Did someone say a thriving online business?
 Yes, I believe they did.

-By having certain days of the week dedicated to building your online business, you’ll be able to focus and take advantage of the times of day that you have the most energy.
+By having certain days of the week dedicated to building your online business, you’ll be able to focus and take advantage of the times of day when you have the most energy.

 That leads me to my next tip . . . .

 Don’t get me wrong.
 I wasn’t always an early bird.

 But after I read The Miracle Morning by Hal Elrod, my life changed for the better.